 Almonty's wholly-owned indirect subsidiary, Daytal, operates in Spain in Euros (€).
 Its output is a commodity that is primarily denominated in United States dollars (USD\$) and Almonty's reporting currency is in Canadian dollars (CAD\$).
 As such, Almonty's consolidated balance sheet can be significantly be affected by movements between the three currencies (CAD\$, USD\$ and €).
-During the three months ended December 31, 2011 the value of the € relative to the CAD\$ declined significantly from €1.00 = CAD\$1.3865 as at October 1, 2011 to €1.00 = CAD\$1.3193 as at December 31, 2011 resulting in the Company recording a cumulative translation adjustment loss of (\$1,238) for the three months ended December 31, 2011 (\$107 gain for the period June 9, 2011 to September 30, 2011).
-This amount is recorded as other comprehensive income (loss) on the Consolidated Statement of Operations and Comprehensive Loss and accumulated other comprehensive income (loss) as a separate line item in Shareholders' Equity.
+During the three months ended December 31, 2012, the value of the € relative to the CAD\$ increased from €1.
+00 = CAD\$1.2646 as at September 30, 2012 to €1.00 = CAD\$1.3118 as at December 31, 2012, resulting in the Company recording a cumulative translation adjustment gain of \$823 for the three months ended December 31, 2012.
+This amount is recorded as other comprehensive income (loss) on the Consolidated Statement of Operations and Comprehensive Income and accumulated other comprehensive income (loss) as a separate line item in Shareholders' Equity.